 Most audio interfaces connect to your recording computer with a USB cable.
 There are a few that connect with Firewire, Thunderbolt or PCI connections, but USB is the most common.

-Check out this handy guide on The 10 Best Cheap Audio Interfaces, this will give you a rundown of 10 affordable interfaces that will be great for anyone starting out in the world of recording.
+Check out this handy guide on The Best Audio Interfaces for a rundown of 10 affordable interfaces that will be great for anyone starting out in the world of recording.

 When choosing an interface it’s important to think about what you’re looking to achieve with it.
 If you want to record just one or two sources at home, you can get away with a smaller unit but if you are looking into recording a full band or drums, or perhaps something to take to a location for band recording, an interface with 6-8 inputs would be beneficial to allow you record multiple sources at once.

 You can get a large range of interfaces with 8 or more inputs that fit into a single rack space meaning they are very portable and easy to transport.

 Studio monitors are a very important investment in any studio, especially if you are looking to record music for commercial release.
 A good set of studio monitors will show off all the nuances of your mix and allow you to sculpt the frequency range of a track to make it perfect for every listening system from phones to headphones to hi-fi systems.

 While buying high end studio monitors can be dangerous for the finances, there are many affordable monitors available that will allow you to get your home mixes sounding polished and ready to rock.
 If you are looking for some fantastic monitors on a budget then there is plenty to choose from.